cmmorrow/uuid/README.md

 Start by cloning the repo at [https://github.com/cmmorrow/uuid](https://github.com/cmmorrow/uuid).

-Run mix escript.build from the command line to build the uuid binary.
+Next, from the command-line, run `mix local.hex` to update Hex.
+Run `mix deps.get` to download the necessary dependencies.
+Finally, run `mix escript.build` to build the uuid binary.
 Verify uuid is installed properly by running `./uuid --help`.

 ## Usage